designBuildShipSoftware/invoice_tracker/README.md

 ## Thanks

 To all of the hard working men and women out there.
-It's the possibility of making your lives easier that makes me excitied to code.
+It's the possibility of making your lives easier that makes me excited to code.